Continuousbutnotdifferentiable/thesis/README.md

 distance_calculator - calculates pairwise cosine distances
-pickler - takes .gz and saves it to a pickle for opening by other files similarity finder - outputs lists of similar and dissimilar words
+pickler - takes .gz and saves it to a pickle for opening by other files similarity finder - outputs lists of similar and dissimilar words distance_vector_compressor - returns vectors for pairwise words, and pickle of dictionary, txt files for a bunch of distance metrics and different vector dimensions.

 models trained:
 stopped 5,10,50,100,150,200